-The government recently passed the CARES Act which, among other things, provided several areas of relief to current and recent students.
+The government recently passed the American Rescue Plan following the CARES Act and the Coronavirus Response and Relief Supplemental Appropriations Act which, among other things, provided several areas of relief to current and recent students.

-Federal Student Loans Relief
+Federal Student Loan Relief

 Technically your loan is automatically placed in “administrative forbearance,” which means you can stop making payments if you wish.
 Forbearance is typically offered during a time of hardship, which this certainly is, and in this case, your student loans will also have their interest rate dropped to zero.

 Any payments you make during that period will be applied entirely to your balance and making a payment doesn’t take your loan out of the administrative forbearance status.
 Thus, you can make payments but you don’t have to.

 The CARES Act also suspended the usage limits on federal loans if you were not able to complete the academic term because of school closures.
 Many loans have duration limits, which means you have to use those funds within a set period, but with schools being closed indefinitely, those limits have been suspended.